achen4290/EnglishLitCritArt/README.md

 1. Fill (fills the entire canvas)

 There are also two buttons at the bottom of the entire window:
-1. Pixelate (The final object is rendered by a bunch of cubes, so this button pixelates your drawing so you can see exactly what to expect in the final product.
+1. Pixelate (The final object is rendered by a bunch of cubes; this button pixelates your drawing so you can see exactly what to expect in the final product.
 2. Save (Saves your drawings and closes the grid editor)

 Each of the 3 views (XZ, YZ, XY) represent what it will look like if you view the 3D object from a location perpendicular to that plane.